 Additionally, knowing your company’s income over time for a particular customer allows you to decide if you can discount services while still making financial gains, build value upfront, and drive customer traffic to your page.

-With the right tactics, you’ll be able to develop a strategy to earn back the cash you spend, and even profit.
+By tracking the right metrics and working to improve them, you’ll be able to develop a strategy to earn back the cash you spend, and even profit.

 How to Model LTV

 How can you predict customer’s LTV at the time of acquisition?
 It’s hard.

 The best way to do this is to use a software to automate your data collection such as Google Analytics.
 Various Google spreadsheets also exist for doing your own modeling.